Logo

 Curtis Yarvin left Tlon in January 2019, but retains some intellectual and financial involvement in the development of Urbit.

-In 2007, Curtis Yarvin began the blog Unqualified Reservations to promote his political vision.
+In 2007, Curtis Yarvin began the blog Unqualified Reservations to promote his political views.

-Curtis Yarvin believes that real political power in the United States is held by something he calls "the Cathedral", an amalgam of universities and the mainstream press.
+Curtis Yarvin believes that real political power in the United States is held by something he calls "the Cathedral", an informal amalgam of universities and the mainstream press, which collude to sway public opinion.

 Curtis Yarvin argues for a "neo-cameralist" philosophy based on Frederick the Great of Prussia's cameralism.